anutron/clientcide/Docs/UI/StickyWin.PointyTip.md

 ### Options

 * All the options for [StickyWin][] in addition to:
-* point - (*mixed*) A *string* or *integer* for the direction of the pointer (see [StickyWin.ui.pointy][]).
+* point - (*mixed*) A *string* or *integer* for the direction of the pointer (see [StickyWin.UI.Pointy][]).
 This direction will be used not only to position the pointer on the tip but also to position the tip.
 So, if the pointer points up, the tip will be below the *relativeTo* element.
 If the tip points left, the tip will be to the right. etc.
-* pointyOptions - (*object*) A set of key/value options passed on to [StickyWin.ui.pointy][].
+* pointyOptions - (*object*) A set of key/value options passed on to [StickyWin.UI.Pointy][].

 StickyWin.PointyTip Method: setContent {#StickyWin-PointyTip:setContent}
 ========================================================================